eJturkon/DockerMTC/README.md

 For context let’s run through getting the image from my example up and running in a notebook in VS Code.

-**Following anywhere there is formatting with <some_text>, this represents a part of the example where you should replace this for your specific use case.**
+**Following anywhere there is formatting with <some_text>, this represents a part of the example where you should replace this for your specific use case.
+You will need to remove the "<>" to run the code**

 #### Dependencies for Image Usage in VS Code:
 -	[VS Code](https://code.visualstudio.com/)